SpringHo/SQL-Challenges-and-Projects/README.md

 #
 ## Challenge: Create a playlist as requested from the client with their favorite songs
-- Skills used : CREATE, INSERT SELECT
+- Skills used : SELECT, FROM, WHERE, IN
 ###
 - ST Request: 1) Select the title of all the songs by the artist named 'Queen'.
 2) Make a 'Pop' playlist.
 In preparation, select the name of all of the artists from the 'Pop' genre.
 3) Add another query that will select the title of all the songs from the 'Pop' artists.
 It should use IN on a nested subquery that's based on your previous query.
 ###